frastel/AcmeSassDemoBundle/README.md

 ------------
 The idea was taken from a discussion started in the [test.ical.ly blog][3].
 The main installation part is explained in [Sass, Compass and Assetic in 10 minutes by Alexandre Salomé][4].

+Feel free for contributing to this demo.
+Sass and compass are more powerful than this demo currently shows.

 [1]: http://sass-lang.com/tutorial.html
 [2]: http://compass-style.org/